kidGodzilla/load-dependencies/README.md

 A naive dependency loader to load scripts &amp; stylesheets on page load.

+This facilitates loading libraries from a CDN (CDNJS.com is frequently used in this script)

 ## Why does this exist?

 I use this to package most of my work during development, when a build tool such as grunt concat + minify would slow-down development.